appserver-io/appserver/_tuts/running-drupal-on-appserver-io.md

 mysql -uroot -p
 ```

-On the mysql command line it is easy to create an empty database.
+On the MySQL command line it is easy to create an empty database.
 Just use the following command.

 ```sql
 CREATE DATABASE drupal;